Back Home > Cover Story > Solitary Lives > A Measure of the Problem

 “People who suffer from loneliness won’t usually come to an interview and share what they think, so it is frustrating,” he said.
 “We can only capture how people feel in the moment.
 We don’t have very concrete concepts or measures beyond things like a self-reporting loneliness scale.”

-His attempts to use robots and pets in Taiwan and New Zealand have also shown the limits of interventions when lonely people are unreceptive to outreach – those most lonely or isolated are less willing to interact.
+The research team’s attempts to use robots and pets in Taiwan and New Zealand have also shown the limits of interventions when lonely people are unreceptive to outreach – those most lonely or isolated are less willing to interact.

 Professor Ho thinks it might be better to categorise loneliness as a variable rather than a focus itself and try to treat it alongside depression or other mental health issues with things like cognitive behavioural therapy.